Have you ever had your art copied by other creators?

 When you scroll through Instagram and see your favorite celebrity styled in a way that’d make you look awesome, the urge to recreate the ensemble is the same urge that artists have when they copy your work.
 You copy.
 I copy.
 We all copy.

-To fight the urge to copy is a losing battle, and to control how people interact with your art is impossible.
-If you show somebody your art, it’s going to inspire something inside of them.
+Fighting the urge to copy is a losing battle, and controlling how people interact with your art is impossible.
+If you show somebody your art, it’s going to inspire something inside of them–or at least, we can all hope it does.

 What about copyright and all that?

-It’s reasonable to want to protect your art.
+It’s reasonable to want to protect your art from being copied.
 I mean, it’s your baby, right?
 I know that feeling.
 There are legal actions you can take against copycats.
-If you want to concern yourself with those things, go ahead, but I personally think it ruins the fluidity of the art world.
+If you want to concern yourself with those things, go ahead, but I personally think it ruins the fluidity of the art world in many cases.

 Your art will get copied if you share it.
 That’s how you know it’s working.